Last updated September 12th, 2021.

-Dubai’s economy isn’t in the greatest shape.
-However, property is cheap considering it’s a highly developed nation.
-And real estate taxes are amazingly low.
+Dubai’s economy isn’t in the greatest shape right now.
+However, property prices are cheap (about US$6,000 per sqm) considering the UAE is a highly developed nation.
+Real estate taxes are amazingly low here as well.

-In addition, residents aren’t liable to pay capital gains, inheritance tax, stamp duty, or property taxes among several others.
-Everything gets more complicated if you are not living in the UAE while earning income here though.
+The situation gets far more complicated if you are not living in the UAE full-time while earning income here though.

-UAE taxes can also change based on the emirate.
-You’ll generally find less favorable treatment in Abu Dhabi and elsewhere compared to Dubai.
+UAE’s property taxes can also change based on the specific emirate you’re in.
+Generally speaking, you’ll find less favorable tax treatment in Abu Dhabi and elsewhere compared to Dubai.

 Cambodia technically does have annual property tax.
 It’s a rather miniscule 0.01% of the total appraised value.

 To give an example, the owner of a house in Cambodia worth US$100,000 owes just US$100 per year worth of real estate tax.

 But things aren’t always as they seem in frontier markets.
 The government hardly ever bothers collecting this tax in practice.
 Perhaps because it’s such an insignificant amount.

 You could get a call from somebody if you own an expensive apartment in Phnom Penh or a piece of prime land.
 However, a clear majority of Cambodian property owners do not pay any tax.

 Countries With (Almost) Zero Property Tax

 Malaysia is one example.
-While you must pay two different annual fees (property assessment and quit rent tax), rates of both are miniscule.
+You must pay two different annual fees (property assessment and quit rent tax), although rates on both of them are miniscule.

-The exact amount of taxes you’ll pay in Malaysia depends on location, type, and size.
+The precise amount of taxes you’ll pay in Malaysia depends on location, type, and size of your property.
 But even large homes aren’t usually subject to more than a few hundred dollars annually.

 South Korea is another dynamic market where you hardly pay real estate taxes.
 Homeowners fall into one of four tax brackets depending on their property’s appraised value.
 A majority pay well under US$1,000 per year.

 Real estate taxes in South Korea today compared to a planned rate hike in 2019.

 Korea did increase its property taxes in 2019.
 The rate hike only truly impacts the luxury home market though.

 For example, owners of homes worth under KRW1.2 billion (~US$1 million) pay a flat tax of just KRW800,000 (~US$700) annually.